ustyugovivan3-max/tutorial-with-next/README.md

 This tutorial project shows you how to:

-- Set up a Next.js project to work with Deno
+- Set up a Next.js project
-- Use Deno's built-in package management and TypeScript support
-- Develop and run Next.js applications with Deno
+- Run your project on Deno
+- Add a simple backend API route
+- Update the frontend to fetch data from the backend
 - Deploy your Next.js app to Deno Deploy

 For the complete step-by-step of this tutorial, visit: [**Next.js Tutorial on Deno Docs**](https://docs.deno.com/examples/next_tutorial/)